MinhDang685/YViSum/README.md

 # This repository is for demonstration of "Contrastive Learning for Vietnamese Abstractive Summarization" study

 ## Implementation
-The implementation is based on the implementation of [BRIO system](https://github.com/yixinL7/BRIO)
+The implementation is based on the implementation of [BRIO system](https://github.com/yixinL7/BRIO).
+The source code is being refactored and will be published soon.

 ## To reproduce the result in the paper